CelestialCartographers/Ahorn/README.md

 Ahorn is a visual level maker and editor for the game Celeste.
 It allows editing map binaries, creating new ones, adding rooms, and filling the rooms with anything your heart desires (as long as what your heart desires is possible within the realms of the game).
 The generated map binaries can be loaded in the stock game or using [Everest](https://github.com/EverestAPI/Everest).
 For usage without Everest, you can replace a map in `Content/Maps` (remember backups), otherwise, you can place it in `Mods/<yourmodname>/Maps` with Everest and use the custom chapter loading.
 Using Everest also enables other features like instantly reloading the map using F5 or teleporting to a certain room in the game by clicking on it in Ahorn.

-The program is currently in an alpha state, many things are still missing and it is under active development.
+The program is still in an early state, some things are still missing and it is under active development.
 If you spot something that is missing, it will most likely be added some time in the near future.
 If you spot a bug or the program crashes, please report it.

 Ahorn is based on [Maple](https://github.com/CelestialCartographers/Maple), a thin wrapper around the Celeste map binary format that allows you to generate maps using Julia.